iElric/Web-Development-Assignments/README.md

 # Web-Development-Assignments
-Assignments for CS5610 Web Development at NEU.
+ for CS5610 Web Development at NEU.